wp-plugins/above-the-fold-optimization/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin enables to pass the "Eliminate render-blocking JavaScript and CSS in above-the-fold content"-rule from Google PageSpeed Insights.
+This plugin enables to pass the "Eliminate render-blocking JavaScript and CSS in above-the-fold content"-rule from Google PageSpeed Insights to be able to obtain a high PageSpeed score using other optimization plugins such as W3 Total Cache.

 == Description ==

-This plugin enables to pass the "`Eliminate render-blocking JavaScript and CSS in above-the-fold content`"-rule from [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) to be able to obtain a high PageSpeed score using other optimization plugins such as [W3 Total Cache](https://wordpress.org/plugins/w3-total-cache/), [WP Super Cache](https://wordpress.org/plugins/wp-super-cache/) or [Autoptimize](https://wordpress.org/plugins/autoptimize/).
+This plugin enables to pass the "`Eliminate render-blocking JavaScript and CSS in above-the-fold content`"-rule from [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/).

 The functionality of this plugin is simple and light-weight.
-The plugin inserts Critical Path CSS code inline, helps to create it and optionally optimizes the delivery of the full website CSS.
+The plugin simply inserts Critical Path CSS code inline, helps to create it and optionally optimizes the delivery of the full website CSS.

+The plugin is intended to work together with other optimization plugins such as [W3 Total Cache](https://wordpress.org/plugins/w3-total-cache/), [WP Super Cache](https://wordpress.org/plugins/wp-super-cache/) and [Autoptimize](https://wordpress.org/plugins/autoptimize/).

 The plugin enables automated Critical Path CSS generation via [Penthouse.js](https://github.com/pocketjoso/penthouse).
 The plugin will execute Penthouse.js to generate Critical Path CSS for multiple responsive dimensions and pages, combines the resulting CSS-code and then compresses the CSS-code via [Clean-CSS](https://github.com/jakubpawlowicz/clean-css) to achieve the smallest CSS-code to insert inline into the ``<head>`` of the page.

-Penthouse.js requires [PhantomJS](http://phantomjs.org/) to be installed on the server.

 If custom installation of software is not possible on the server it is possible to use the online Critical Path CSS generator based on Penthouse.js on the following address: